13th Annual Honda Civic Tours

 The 13th Annual Honda Civic Tours was a concert tour that showcasing three distinct genres of music, as well as becoming a significant pillar of the new Honda Stage music platform.
 Alternative rock bands Grouplove and Portugal.
 The Man co-headlined the first tour which kicked off on August 10, 2014, in Seattle.
 This tour included support acts Typhoon and Tokyo Police Club on various dates.
 The second of three tours with Brooklyn-based pop/rock band American Authors began on October 1, 2014.
 Support for the second tour included Echosmith, The Mowgli's and Oh Honey on select dates.
-Additionally, Latin DJ trio 3BallMTY will headline the final tour of the series which began in mid-November and ran through December 21, 2014.
+Additionally, Latin DJ trio 3BallMTY headlined the final tour of the series which began in mid-November and ran through December 21, 2014.